 The Engineering Science and Systems doctoral program leading to the Ph.D. degree is housed in the Donaghey College of Engineering and Information Technology.
 Faculty, curriculum, and resources for this program are contributed by six departments: Systems Engineering, Computer Science, Information Science, Engineering Technology, Construction Management and Civil and Construction Engineering, and Earth Science.
 The program is designed to provide a collaborative, interdisciplinary framework of graduate studies and research in engineering with exposure to the systems approach that is increasingly the hallmark of current research and development in the global engineering community.
 The program consists of a total of 76 credit hours, which include 14 credit hours of program core courses, 9 credit hours of track core courses, 15 credit hours of electives, and 38 credit hours of dissertation research courses.
 Students enrolled in the Engineering Science and Systems Ph.D. program can select one of the four following tracks:

-- Systems Engineering: This track focuses on design and analysis of systems and their architecture, integration of systems, decision and risk analysis, and simulation and optimization of systems, that are part of the technical infrastructure that supports an organization’s application and information needs.
+The Systems Engineering track focuses on design and analysis of systems and their architecture, integration of systems, decision and risk analysis, simulation, and optimization of systems that are part of the technical infrastructure that supports an organization’s application and information needs.

-- Electrical and Computer Engineering: This track focuses on embedded systems, robotics, measurement techniques, design of analog and digital electronics and circuits, power systems, digital systems, coding, software systems and operating systems.
+The Electrical and Computer Engineering track focuses on embedded systems, robotics, measurement techniques, design of analog and digital electronics and circuits, power systems, digital systems, coding, software systems and operating systems.

-- Telecommunications and Networking Engineering: This track focuses on communications and mobile networking and protocols, advanced digital communications, digital signal processing, and antennas and wireless systems.
+The Telecommunications and Networking Engineering track focuses on communications and mobile networking and protocols, advanced digital communications, digital signal processing, and antennas and wireless systems.

-- Mechanical and Materials Engineering: This track focuses on advanced solid and fluid mechanics, MEMS and microsystems, vibration analysis, applied numerical and finite element methods, and smart materials.
+The Mechanical and Materials Engineering track focuses on advanced solid and fluid mechanics, MEMS and microsystems, vibration analysis, applied numerical and finite element methods, and smart materials.